 - 1. Do not place Propane/LP supply tank(s) inside any structure.
 Place Propane/LP supply tank(s) outdoors. - 2.
-Only the BF10 Series can be installed in a bedroom.
-When installing in a bedroom the heater MUST be mounted to the wall (See Wall Mounting, Page 13).
-All other models cannot be installed in a bedroom.
-These units are not approved for bathroom use. - 3.
+All models cannot be installed in a bathroom or bedroom. - 3.
 This heater needs fresh air ventilation to run properly.
 This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
 See Air for Combustion and Ventilation, pages 7 through 9.
 If heater keeps shutting off, see Troubleshooting, pages 23 through 26. - 4.
 Keep all air openings in front, top and bottom of heater free of objects and debris to ensure adequate air for proper combustion. - 5.
 If heater shuts off, do not relight until you have provided fresh, outside air.
 If heater keeps shutting off, have it serviced. - 6.
 Do not run heater: - Where flammable liquids or vapors are used or stored. - Under dusty conditions. - 7.
 Before using furniture polish, wax, carpet cleaner, or similar products, turn heater and pilot off.
 If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 8.
 Do not use heater if any part has been under water.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 9.
 Turn off and unplug heater and let cool before servicing.
 Only a qualified service person should service and repair heater. - 10.
 To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity. - 11.
-A WARNING: Do not allow fans to blow directly into the heater.
+WARNING: Do not allow fans to blow directly into the heater.
 Avoid any drafts that alter burner flame patterns. - 12.
-A WARNING: Do not operate heater if the tempered glass panel is not secured, broken, or missing.
-Only replace the tempered glass panel with parts and/or components provided by GHP Group, Inc. - 13.
 SAVE THESE INSTRUCTIONS.